 Title IX Coordinator - Any individual - student, employee or third party - may make a report concerning sexual harassment or sex discrimination whether or not they are the victim of that behavior.
 Complainants and third parties are encouraged to report sexual harassment as soon as possible to allow the School to respond promptly and effectively.
 Reports must be directed to the Title IX Coordinator.
-In cases where the allegation is against the Title IX Coordinator, the report may be made to the Chief Executive Officer.
-Only the campus Title IX Coordinator or Chief Executive Officer has authority to issue corrective measures for an incident of sexual harassment or sex discrimination.
+In cases where the allegation is against the Title IX Coordinator or Chief Executive Officer has authority to issue corrective measures for an incident of sexual harassment or sex discrimination.
 Students and employees should not expect any action taken with respect to a complaint or report directed to any other employee or faculty of the School other than a Title IX Coordinator or Campus Director.
-The Title IX Coordinator at the School is the Associate School Director, and can be contacted at:
+The Title IX